2017 is over – we laughed + we cried. We met out yearly goals (or we merely tried).

 We saw coal-powered plant operations across the U.S. shine a glimmer of hope at Donald Trump’s irrational promises to keep the dirty, non-renewable energy business alive.
 He also denounced the United States’ Environmental Protection Agency, as well as pulled out involvement with the Paris climate agreement.

-We saw the Dakota Access pipeline take away Native American lands, and soil them with unnecessary amounts of oil.
+We saw the Dakota Access pipeline take away Native American lands, and soil them with unnecessary amounts of oil (which, c'mon, we all saw coming).
 We heard potential changes that may allow the ivory trade to exist again.

-And although we experienced some events & decisions that reverse our progress and pollute our planet, we also saw some changes that push us further in the right direction & educate the masses.
+And although we experienced some events & decisions that reverse our progress, we also saw some changes that push us further in the right direction:

 We saw a plethora of documentaries arise about the animal agricultural industry.
 We saw Tesla come out with electric semi-trucks & saw multiple car companies’ work towards an all-electric fleet.